George Wesler

 MAJOR and TRACE MINERALS

 Although some are very rare, more than 100 mineral elements are found on Earth.
-Four of these, oxygen, hydrogen, carbon, and nitrogen, make up 96 percent of our body.
-The remaining 4 percent of our body is made up in part of 70 or more minerals, many of which are not in our bodies anymore and most of which are no longer readily available in our soils.
-The world governments and scientific communities have grouped minerals into two categories.
-Those that are considered to be required in our diets in amounts greater than 100 milligrams per day are called major minerals.
-Those deemed to be needed in our diets in quantities of less than 100 milligrams per day are called trace minerals.
+Four of these, oxygen, hydrogen, carbon, and nitrogen, make up 96 percent of our bodies.
+The remaining 4 percent of our body is made up in part of 70 or more minerals, many of which are not in our bodies anymore, and most of which are no longer readily available in our soils.

-Both major and trace minerals are in the same class.
-According to the World Health Organization, the only difference is the name and the recommended daily intake (RDI) required.
-There are only 7 major minerals: calcium, magnesium, potassium, phosphorus, sulfur, sodium, and chlorine.
-Our bodies should contain significant amounts of each!
-Trace minerals, on the other hand, are present in the body in very small amounts.
-It is thought that each makes up less than one hundredth of one percent of our body weight.
+Both major and trace minerals belong to the same general class of essential minerals.
+According to the World Health Organization (WHO), the main difference between them lies in their names and in the recommended daily intake (RDI) required by the body.
+There are seven major minerals: calcium, phosphorus, potassium, sulfur, sodium, chlorine, and magnesium.
+The human body must contain substantial amounts of each.
+Trace minerals, on the other hand, are present in much smaller quantities—each typically accounting for less than one hundredth of one percent of total body weight.